RohithChittibommala/Tree_Coloring_Task/README.md

 ## Algorithm Explanation

 ### Overview
-This project implements an algorithm to color the nodes of a binary tree with 'B' (Black) and 'R' (Red) colors.
+This project implements an algorithm to color the nodes of a binary tree with 'B' (Black), 'G' (Green) and 'R' (Red) colors.
 The algorithm follows a depth-first traversal approach to color the nodes in a specific pattern.

 ### Algorithm Steps
 1. Start at the root node of the binary tree.